-No LTS builds are migrating from the “Hardware and maintenance updates” stage to “Extended Security Maintenance” in 2022.
-As Ubuntu provide LTS builds every two years, their interim releases are provided every 6 months and have 9 months support, therefore if you’re on a non-LTS build, your support has either already expired or will expire in 2022 if you don’t upgrade to the newest LTS or interim build available at the time.
+As Ubuntu provide LTS builds every two years, their interim releases are provided every 6 months and have 9 months support, therefore if you’re on a non-LTS build, your support has either already expired or will expire in 2023 if you don’t upgrade to the newest LTS or interim build available at the time.
 At the time of publication, the latest non-LTS version is Ubuntu 22.10, which ends support in July 2023.

 Debian have a slightly different approach to standard support vs LTS, standard support has updates provided by the Debian Security Team whilst the LTS releases are maintained by separate volunteers and companies that wish to support this project, more information here.

 As such we should focus on releases supported directly by the Debian Security Team, of which Debian 11 will still be supported by Debian’s Security Team through to at least July 2024.
-If you’re using LTS already, Debian 9 will become end of support as of 30th June 2022.
+If you’re using Debian 10, as of 1st August 2022, this passed into the LTS team.

-Every release of Fedora is supported for 13 months, meaning every version of Fedora currently supported will become end of life in 2022.
-The currently supported versions of Fedora are 34 which has an end of support date of the 17th May 2022.
-Whilst Fedora 35 has an end of support date of the 7th December 2022.
-Fedora 36 is not yet available and is scheduled for release in May 2022, this will be the only version with support beyond 2022.
-Unfortunately as of the time of writing, Fedora 35 is not supported offically by Veeam Agent for Linux according to the helpcenter documentation.
+Every release of Fedora is supported for 13 months, meaning every version of Fedora currently supported will become end of life in 2023.
+The currently supported versions of Fedora in 2023 are 36 which has an end of support date of the 16th May 2023.
+Unfortunately, as of the time of writing, Fedora 36 is not supported officially by Veeam Agent for Linux according to the helpcenter documentation.

 Red Hat Enterprise Linux